 Kappa Senses

 We also spent a few nights at Kappa Senses, a new French luxury resort.
 It provided a totally different experience than Como Uma Ubud.
 Kappa is a brand new property so all the greenery still needs time to make itself at home.
-Everything feels a bit too polished and new, but it’s to be expected of a brand new hotel.
-We stayed there during a soft opening so it operated as expected; the hardware is excellent, but the software needs some time to sort itself out.
+Everything felt a bit too polished and new, but it was to be expected of a brand new hotel.
+We stayed there during a soft opening so some hiccups were to be expected; the hardware was excellent, but the software, with the team being all new, needs some time to sort itself out.

-In terms of the location, the hotel looks out on working rice paddies.
+Regarding the location, the hotel looks out on working rice paddies.
 This made for some great views from our room.
-I spent copious amounts of time hanging out on the small patio while watching the workers doing their thing.
+I spent copious amounts of time hanging out on the small patio while watching the farmers doing their thing.
 We also had a few visits from roosters and friendly dogs from the neighbourhood.
-While we had a nice pool in our room, the temperature was so cold that we onl dipped into it once or twice.
+While we had a nice pool in our room, the temperature was so cold that we only dipped into it once or twice.
+This is something we heard from many tourists we came across in Bali; they were surprised at how cold the outdoor pools get overnight.

 With some time, I think Kappa Senses will be an excellent choice for families travelling together.
-The large communal pool, large property with several food choices and huge number of staff, would all work towards ensuring a family is kept entertained, occupied and well fed.
+The large communal pool, vast property with several food choices and the growing team of staff, will all work towards ensuring a family is kept entertained, occupied and well fed.

 Bill Bensley’s Capella Ubud